Jianshu-Wang/CarND-Advanced-Lane-Lines/writeup_template.md

 #### 4. Describe how (and identify where in your code) you identified lane-line pixels and fit their positions with a polynomial?

-Then I did some other stuff and fit my lane lines with a 2nd order polynomial kinda like this:
+Then I find the 2 sides of the lane by finding peaks of histogram, and find the lane line pixels, and fit those pixel position by using `cv2.fillpoly()`, I got what I need.

 ![alt text][image7]